kratsg/optimization/README.md

-# Optimization - A PyRoot Codebase
+# Optimization - A uproot Codebase

 This tool allows you to take a series of ROOT ntuples, signal & background, apply a lot of cuts automatically, and figure out the most optimal selections to maximize significance.
 It comes packed with a lot of features